012notforu/SCFD-research/README.md

 - **Secondary**: [Commercial license](LICENSE-COMMERCIAL.md) available for proprietary deployments.
 Contact 012notforu@pm.me.

 Using SCFD Research under AGPL-3.0 ensures reciprocal openness: hosting the engine as a service requires publishing your modifications.
 Commercial partners can keep changes private under a paid agreement.

+**Generated Content**: Trained vectors (`.json` files) and media artifacts produced by this software inherit the repository license (AGPL-3.0) by default.
+For commercial licensing of generated vectors, contact 012notforu@pm.me.

 ## Getting Started